Hip Hop and Politics of Race

 MUS 360 Hip-Hop: History, Culture, Aesthetics - CoreEd or major satisfying course

-In the last forty years, hip hop has gone from local subculture to global phenomenon.
-This course examines the history and stylistic evolution of hip hop and rap music in a variety of social contexts—from Bronx streets to Madison Avenue and beyond.
+In the last thirty years, hip hop has gone from ghettoized music to global phenomenon, reshaping the way millions of people experience the world around them.
+This course examines the history and evolution of hip hop/rap music, tracing its movements and meanings in different social contexts – from Bronx streets to Madison Avenue and beyond.
 We will emphasize both artistic and political dimensions of the music.
-We will analyze aesthetics—the selection of particular sounds, rhythms, and images—and we will pay attention to how these choices relate to broader cultural and social concerns.
-Through this course, students will gain a better understanding of U.S. history, racial politics, technology, the recording industry, and of course hip hop music itself.
+In other words, we will analyze aesthetics-the selection of particular sounds, rhythms, and images-but we will also pay attention to how these choices relate to social issues.
+Through this course students will gain a better understanding of U.S. history, racial politics, technology, the global recording industry, and of course hip hop itself.

 ES 101 Introduction to Ethnic Studies - CoreEd or major satisfying course

-This course will introduce you to the academic field of Ethnic Studies, the interdisciplinary and comparative study of race, ethnicity and indigeneity in the United States.
-It will survey how racism and white supremacy, settler colonialism and colonialism have shaped the histories and experiences of people of color.
-It also explores how these systems of domination are intimately tied to issues of gender, class, and sexuality.
-Special attention is paid to how domination and acts of resistance create and recreate racial subjects.
+This course is an introduction to the academic field of Ethnic Studies, the interdisciplinary, comparative and relational study of race, ethnicity and indigeneity in the United States.
+It surveys how the histories and experiences of people of color in America have been shaped by systems of domination, including but not limited to, white supremacy and white settler colonialism, capitalism and heteropatriarchy.
+Special attention is paid to how domination and acts/arts of resistance create and recreate racial subjects.